pjf/pjf.github.io/personal/_posts/2014-09-03-do-what-you-love.md

 and instead did all the things *I* wanted to do.
 And it was glorious.

 What's more, this experience reaffirmed something I'd just been starting to figure out about myself.
-I do a lot of things that seem exceptional, but I'm not doing many of those because while I enjoyed them once, they're now part of my routine.
+I do a lot of things that seem exceptional, and while I may have enjoyed them once, they've now become part of my routine.
 Travel is the obvious one here; right now I so very much want to be at home, and so I'm going to do exactly that.
 Yes, I'm missing some conferences.
 Yes, I'm going to miss some opportunities.
 But I don't care,